availproject/avail-deployment-compat/README.md

     == Compressed
      No compressed runtime found

-3. Now you only need to replace the WASM file in your `target/release` folder and rebuild the
+3. Now you only need to replace the WASM file in your `target/release` folder and rebuild the node binary.
+Another option is to replace the WASM code in `genesis > runtime > frameSystem > code` in your `chain.spec` file.